OmarNashat01/Stand-With-Palestine/public/BlogsPage/piers-bassem-interview.md

 It took you 8 years to change one word from Jewish to Muslim and then you transferred your guilt to us and took away our land.
 That deal sucks, man.

-## VI.
-Israelian Oppression and Western Support is the Root Problem
+## (10) Israelian Oppression and Western Support is the Root Problem

 > Bassem reiterates that the root problem is long-term Israelian oppression; it can be viewed as why it’s natural for Palestinians to sympathize with Hamas.
->

 **Piers:**